-If the project fails to proceed due to circumstances beyond the Applicant's control, costs incurred by the Commission (e.g., bond counsel, financial advisor, and other applicable costs of the transaction such as staff time at \$100 per hour and public hearing notice publication costs) will be deducted from the cost of issuance deposit.
+If the project fails to proceed due to circumstances beyond the Applicant's control, costs incurred by the Commission (e.g., bond counsel, financial advisor, and other applicable costs of the transaction such as staff time at \$100 per hour and public hearing notice publication costs) is deducted from the cost of issuance deposit.
 If the project fails to close due to action of the Borrower, the Commission may opt to charge its 25 basis-point Bond Issuance Fee plus additional costs incurred.
-Remaining funds will be returned to the Applicant.
-If the deposit is insufficient, the Applicant will be billed for the additional costs.
+Remaining funds are returned to the Applicant.
+If the deposit is insufficient, the Applicant is billed for the additional costs.